myrrlyn/wyzyrdry-c/README.md

 system.
 Slices can be decomposed into their pointer and length components, but cannot be considered ABI equivalent to a pointer and length as siblings.
 Slices also support iterating over each byte in the buffer.

+## `Str`

+The `Str` module is a length-prefixed buffer that can be used to serialize variable-length items for transport through layers that may not know how to read the type in question.

+It uses a newtype wrapper over some unsigned integral type as its length and index type.
+By default, this type is set to the 16-bit `unsigned short`, but can be changed by modifying the `typedef unsigned <type> StrLen;` line in `include/str.h`.
+If modified, this library must be recompiled for every codebase that uses `Str` in the transport path.